toplel/encr/README.md

 ====

 Up to now, the safety can't be granted.
 The system follows very simple rules.
 Please report any weaknesses (with proof!!!) you find.

+====

+Windoze binaries for x86 and x64 on sourceforge: https://sourceforge.net/projects/encr/